LezWatch/LezWatch/_writing/block-editor.md

 ---
-title: Writing Content - Gutenberg Blocks
+title: Writing Content - Block Editor
-permalink: /writing/gutenberg/
+permalink: /writing/block-editor/
 toc: true
 sidebar:
   nav: "writing"
 ---

-For people who are new to Gutenberg it can be a serious paradigm shift in how you write with WordPress.
+As of December 2018, we use [WordPress 5.0 "Bebo"](https://wordpress.org/news/2018/12/bebo/) which includes a new editor: The Block Editor (aka Gutenberg).
+This new editor can be a serious paradigm shift in how you write with WordPress.

 ![An example of Gutenberg]({{ site.url }}/assets/images/gutenberg.gif)